bluz71/bluz71.github.io/_posts/2019-05-09-brave-with-duckduckgo-an-alternative-to-chrome.md

 Conclusion
 ----------

-For the most part, technology is now guided by a few giant companies; this is not healthy, it behoves us to sensibly diversify where possible.
+Technology is now dominated by a few giant companies; that market concentration is not healthy, it well behooves us to sensibly diversify where possible.
 Thankfully with Brave and DuckDuckGo, as alternatives to Chrome and Google Search, diversifying will reap dividends, especially with regards to privacy, and with little to no concession.

-Hopefully you are curious enough now to give Brave and DuckDuckGo a try :beers:
+Hopefully you are curious to give Brave and DuckDuckGo a try :beers: